famiclone6502/DIY_Datalink_Adapter/README.md

 -  Right now, directly using the Arduino USB for serial communication won't work.
 The official software does not parse the responses from the Arduino's hardware serial.
 It only responds to the software serial library's write command, not even serial print.
 For modern usage, eliminating the TTL adapter or DB9 would be more convenient and cheaper to build, but I have yet to get this to work.
 -  Once hardware serial works, I would also like to test this on a smaller board that has a built-in red LED for even more convenience.
 -  One day I would like to add a 3D case to the project, especially since it would help focus the light away from interference.

+## How to use
+Use as you would the official Datalink Notebook Adapter, following in-app directions.<br><br>
+You may need to shield the watch sensor from interference, like modern LED lightbulbs or even monitors. <br><br>

 ## Special Thanks
 - [Antti Huhtala][Antti]